dominodatalab/domino-code-assist-docs/docs/app/create.md

 # Create an App

 <video controls>
     <source src="https://user-images.githubusercontent.com/1765949/185930154-ed0319d3-f775-4db7-b3f8-7b38d0257979.mp4" type="video/mp4">
 </video>

 ## Loading CSV data into a Pandas DataFrame

-Load a dataset using the Low Code Assistant (LCA), as described in [Getting started](../../) or by adding your own code.
+Load a dataset using Code Assist, as described in [Getting started](../../) or by adding your own code.
 In our example we add the following code ourselves:
 ```python
 import pandas as pd
 df = pd.read_csv("../mydata/titanic.csv")